 Root barriers during construction

-A physical root barrier can be installed around pipes during new construction or sewer line replacement.
+A physical root barrier can be installed around pipes during construction or sewer line replacement.
 Plastic or metal shields prevent tree roots from penetrating the pipe.
-Root barriers should run the full length of the pipe to protect from intruding roots fully.
+Root barriers should run the entire length of the pipe to protect against intruding roots.

 Pipe bursting or pipe lining to seal cracks